Submissions

 • contain citations and references to avoid plagiarism, self-plagiarism, and illegitimate duplication of texts, figures, etc. Moreover, Authors should obtain permission to use any third party images, figures and the like from the respective copyright holders.
 The pre-reviewing process includes screening for plagiarism and self-plagiarism by means of internet browsing and software Turnitin;

-• add the DOI to each item in the reference list if available (see the DOI display guidelines at Crossref)
+• include the DOI links to items in the reference list if available (see the DOI display guidelines at Crossref)

-• be sent exclusively electronically to the Editors (eujap@ffri.hr) (or to the Guest editors in the case of a special issue) in a Word compatible format;
+• be sent exclusively electronically to the Editors (eujap@ffri.uniri.hr) (or to the Guest editors in the case of a special issue) in a Word compatible format or PDF;

-• be accompanied by a separate file containing the title of the manuscript, a short abstract (not exceeding 300 words), keywords, academic affiliation and full address for correspondence including e-mail address, and, if needed, a disclosure of the Authors’ potential conflict of interest that might affect the conclusions, interpretation, and evaluation of the relevant work under consideration;
+• be accompanied by a title page, that is, a separate file containing the title of the manuscript, a short abstract (not exceeding 300 words), keywords, academic affiliation and an email address for correspondence, and, if needed, a disclosure of the Authors’ potential conflict of interest that might affect the conclusions, interpretation, and evaluation of the relevant work under consideration;

 • be in American or British English;